 "Business Cycles was Joseph Schumpeter's least successful book, measured by its professed aims and several other yardsticks.
 Yet the book has two vital aspects that have largely been over- looked.
 First, the prodigious research that went into its writing caused a significant change in Schumpeter's thinking about capitalism.
 It moved him to a more historical and empirical approach that shaped nearly all his subsequent work.
-And introduced as a deux ex machina.
-If this 'adaptation' takes place, the we are in 'equilibrium'" (1941:185).
+And second, much of the book constitutes a preview of modern, rigorous business history...
+Business Cycles is a noble failure that paid unexpected dividends both to the author and to scholarship" (2006: 231).